ngfelixl/ng-libraries/projects/ng-docu/README.md

 # ng-docu

 Documentation helper components for angular.
+See this library in action [here](https://ngfelixl.github.io/ng-libraries).

 ## Installation